Magyarország / Ungarn

 On 3 December a bill – which the Parliament was supposed to debate and vote on 12 December – was leaked.
 It contained the following:

-1. Closure of the National Cultural Fund
+- Closure of the National Cultural Fund

-(The only remaining funding body that has a near-professional board of curators for each art form and the least influence by political parachuters.)
+(The only remaining funding body that has a near-professional board of curators for each art form and the least influence by political parachuters.) - A new funding scheme for city theatres, which shall give the possibility to the Minister to nominate the director of these institutions.

 (City theatres have traditionally been financed by both the local government and the ministry by appr.
 30/70%.
 In the new scheme, the municipality has the option to decide if it choses to finance its local theatre entirely from its own resources and, hence, preserve the right of professional independence, or to strike a co-financing deal with the ministry where the minister shall have a say in who leads it.
-Since the local municipalities don’t have the necessary resources to pay the ministry’s share, the outcome is predictable.)
+Since the local municipalities don’t have the necessary resources to pay the ministry’s share, the outcome is predictable.) - Cutting the annual operational funds for the independent performing arts organisations.

-4. Setting up an advisory board to the Minister of Human Resources called The National Cultural Council to decide over the future of the entire cultural field.
+(Had this clause remained in the final version of the bill, it would have erased most of the independent performing arts scene within six months.) - Setting up an advisory board to the Minister of Human Resources called The National Cultural Council to decide over the future of the entire cultural field.

 (The Council will be manned by the directors of “Institutions of Strategic Importance”.
 The bill defined these institutions, 16 altogether, covering the entire cultural field and led by – often newly-appointed – directors with very close ties to the government.
 The list includes the National Theatre, the National Museum, or the Museum of Literature – just to name but a few.)